 Comparative Review Requirements

 The College requires and encourages effective competition among Suppliers in providing goods and services to the College.
 Accordingly, those involved in vendor selection have the responsibility to search broadly and completely for viable Suppliers.
-A competitive process among Suppliers is required for all purchases over $5,000 and strongly encouraged even when purchases are less than $5,000.
+A competitive process among Suppliers is required for all purchases of $5,000 or more, and strongly encouraged even when purchases are less than $5,000.

 It is the responsibility of the Procurement Office to originate, control and analyze Supplier bids, quotations, proposals and/or qualifications for any purchases expected to be over $100,000.
 The requisitioning department is responsible for working with the Procurement Office to define the quantity, specifications, required delivery date and any other pertinent information essential to create an appropriate Request for Proposal or Bid Specification.
 The requisitioning department should also suggest sources, especially for unusual or unique items.
 The requisitioning department may be called upon to assist the Procurement Office in evaluating the bids received relative to a purchase for that department.
 The requisitioning department should allow from one (1) to six (6) weeks for the competitive bid process to occur, depending upon the requirements.

 If a purchase is less than $100,000, the requisitioning department may secure the quotes or bids without assistance from the Purchasing Department; however, the Purchasing Department retains the right to re-bid if they determine it would be beneficial to the College.
 Written quotes/bids from the various Suppliers must accompany the Purchase Requisition submitted to the Purchasing Department for audit purposes.

 Competitive quotes or bidding is not required when one or more of the following conditions exist:

 - The purchase is less than $5,000.

 - Bids have been recently received (within the previous 3 months) for the same items and the bids are still valid.